Monday 3 February 2020, 7.30pm

 Sami Fitz is a London-based improvising vocalist and music producer whose work explores the boundaries of narratives.
 Her latest solo project, Tephra, was released in 2018 and produced by multi-instrumentalists Shahzad Ismaily and Aaron Roche.
 She leads the Experimental Choir at Cafe Oto and performs with Patrick Dahn as STILL NO. Her next album is set for release this winter.

-Working primarily under the name Action Pyramid, Tom Fisher's projects range from site-specific sound installation and headphone works for galleries and museums, to experimental radio works and commercially released music.
-Utilising a multitude of recording techniques his work often seeks to explore and re-interpret the often seemingly unnoticed and ‘unseen’ elements of our surroundings, he looks to present compositional and spatial expressions of these phenomena in a way that attempts to offer up alternative perspectives regarding perceptions of scale, hierarchical bias and the interconnectedness of living things.
+Working under the name Action Pyramid, Tom Fisher's projects vary from site-specific sound installation and headphone based works for galleries and museums, to experimental sound works, radio and music.
+Utilising a multitude of recording techniques, often aimed at exploring and re-interpreting the seemingly unnoticed and unheard elements of our surroundings, he looks to present compositional and spatial expressions of these phenomena in a way that attempts to offer up alternative perspectives regarding perceptions of scale, hierarchical bias and the interconnectedness of living things.
 He has performed and exhibited his work internationally and attended residencies in Iceland and the Finish arctic.

 Billy Steiger was born in Howth on the 16th December, 1986.
 Now he plays the violin.